awsdocs/amazon-s3-userguide/doc_source/put-job-tags.md

 # Putting job tags for an existing S3 Batch Operations job<a name="put-job-tags"></a>

-You can use [PutJobTagging](https://docs.aws.amazon.com/AmazonS3/latest/API/API_control_PutJobTagging.html) to add job tags to your existing S3 Batch Operations\.
-For more information, see the examples below\.
+You can use [PutJobTagging](https://docs.aws.amazon.com/AmazonS3/latest/API/API_control_PutJobTagging.html) to add job tags to your existing S3 Batch Operations jobs\.
+For more information, see the following examples\.

 ## Using the AWS CLI<a name="batch-ops-example-cli-job-tags-put-job-tagging"></a>